originphp/website/source/docs/controller/concerns.md

 ---
 # Concerns

-A `Concern` is code which you share between `Controllers` that go in the `app/Http/Controller/Concern` folder.
+A `Concern` is a trait which you can use to share code between `Controllers` that go in the `app/Http/Controller/Concern` folder.
 Do not use `Concerns` to reduce code in your `Controllers` that is an anti-pattern, only use a `Concern` when you need to share code across multiple `Controllers`.

 The first thing to do, is generate the classes